moxl-420/GBC_LED/README.md

 # GBC_LED
 Led board which does not rely on flexboard and optionally driven by ATTiny.
 I'll be updating this as I receive boards from factory.

+!!!!
+ONLY bridge these when NOT using the microcontroller. !!!!
-If you just want a static led this is possible without microcontroller.
+If you just want a static led this is possible without microcontroller by bridging the jumpers 1 -3.

 # Goal
 The goal of this board is to have an opensource and cheap board